Acting Chair for The School of Health Sciences

 Administrative Assistant, School of Health Sciences

-Brooklynn works part-time (Monday, Tuesday, and Thursday) and supports the matters relating to Bachelor of Health Sciences course delivery.
+Amanda works part-time (Tuesday - Friday) and supports the matters relating to Bachelor of Health Sciences course delivery.